How I use shared layout animations

 Shared layout animations in Motion are very powerful.
-They allow you to animate between different elements with a single line of code.
+They let you smoothly animate between different elements across different states with a single line of code.

-To use shared layout animations, we first need to turn the element that we want to animate into a motion component and add the layoutId prop.
+To use shared layout animations, first turn the element you want to animate into a motion component and add the layoutId prop.

-In the example above, a switch statement renders the same circle in different positions based on the selected tab.
+In this example, a switch statement renders the same circle in different positions based on the selected tab.

 const getTabContent = () => {